- Monthly Theme: Erotic Thrillers

 Kristine: No. Most heteros don’t do that unless they know they are physically matched, which is not often the case.
 If a boyfriend wrestled with me, he would deliberately scale back his strength.
 I mean, this is a provocative statement, but the same way I would if I was wrestling/playing with a child.
 Obviously the dynamic between men and women should not mirror that of adult/child, but the truth is that most men are just physically that much stronger than most women.

 Sean: A-ha.
-I mean, I kind of think that this movie forces us to look at the eroticism of horror… and the horror of eroticism.
+I mean, this movie takes the eroticism of horror… and the horror of eroticism, and makes it text not subtext.
 I mean, isn’t sex often semi-violent or contain a violent subtext?
 It cuts both ways – that’s why I think Almodóvar made this movie.

 Kristine: I like that when Marina and Ricky have sex they are equally matched.